e2ebridge/bpmn/README.md

 -------

 Process can be managed or unmanaged.
 Unmanaged processes are not stored in any way, the developer is responsible of storing the returned process objects to be able to use them later.
 Process manager allow to create multiple processes and store them during their execution.
 The managers have functions to retrieve existing processes by id, filter by property or state.
 Managers will also persist the managed processes if persistency options are set.

+This is a very rough work in progress and we're not providing any official support.

 Basic Example
 =============